-You have a couple of choices, New or used.
+You have a couple of choices, new or used.
 Lots of gun shops will have a used cabinet for sale.
 Prices vary, but we've seen them around for £60-£80.
 New cabinets vary widely from cheap far eastern models to UK products.
-Whatever you do, don't buy the smallest one you can find., get a cabinet that will house three or four guns, because very few people stop at just one gun.
-Also you can ask the Firearms Licencing Officer to come and look at your cabinet installation before you get your gun. they like that.
+Whatever you do, don't buy the smallest one you can find, get a cabinet that will house three or four guns, because very few people stop at just one gun.
+Also you can ask the Firearms Licencing Officer to come and look at your cabinet installation before you get your licence, they like that.

 So lets say £80 low to £300 high for a cabinet and fixings.
-Lets go for an average mid range £130.
+Lets go for something mid range £130.

 Now you have you SGC so you want a gun.
 At this stage you'll probably know what gun you want, but the choices again are new or second hand.
 Lets say you go for a second hand Browning 525 or the Miroku equivalent.
 Prices will vary from £900 to £1100 for a second hand gun, £1500 to £1700 for new ones.
+You can of course spend a great deal more, but we'll stick to grade 1 guns for now.
 There are of course a bewildering array of options regards prices.
-A solid semi auto might cost less than £300, a Grade 5 Miroku will be a lot more.
+A solid semi auto might cost less than £300, a high grade 5 Miroku will be a lot more.
 A new Turkish gun might sell for less than a 30 year old Browning, but we'll assume you can get yourself started for £1100 and for that you get a well made second hand gun that will keep a lot of its value should you decide to sell it.